 The South Korean military is currently operating six Baekdu-class reconnaissance planes.
 Korean Air said new Baekdu reconnaissance planes would have an instrument information collection function that captures the exchange of signals between electronic equipment and a flame detection function that can determine whether a missile has been launched.

-Korean Air said it has already sealed an agreement with Dassault to purchase four Falcon 2000s aircraft that would be modified with an injection of some 870 billion won ($768 million) would be spent from 2022 to 2026 to reinforce Baekdu aircraft's capabilities to detect and gather signals from North Korean missile and nuclear sites.
+Korean Air said it has already sealed an agreement with Dassault to purchase four Falcon 2000s aircraft that would be modified with an injection of some 870 billion won ($768 million) from 2022 to 2026 to reinforce Baekdu aircraft's capabilities to detect and gather signals from North Korean missile and nuclear sites.

 South Korea's aerial reconnaissance system is based on E-737 airborne early warning and control (AEW&C) aircraft, RQ-4 Global Hawks and RC-800s.
 Four E-737s are already in service in South Korea.
 The Boeing 737 AEW&C is a twin-engine airborne early warning and control aircraft and has a fixed, active electronically scanned array radar antenna.